 So what’s the overall effect of these ‘quotations,’ as you call them?

 To be fair, in Luhrmann’s film adaptation, he’s aiming for the trash-operatic, the chic and the grandiose.
 That’s not Ferrell’s game.
 He does more than just quote Luhrmann here.
-He’s got some theatrical inventiveness of his own to keep the adolescent audience members awake.
+He’s got some theatrical inventiveness of his own to keep the millennials awake.
 He boldly opens the play with the ominous, final death scene.
-A morgue full of white-shrouded corpses strikes a death-haunted note more effectively than the traditional prologue typically does (“the fearful passage of their death-mark’d love .. is now the two hours’ traffic of our stage”).
+A morgue full of white-shrouded corpses strikes a doom-haunted note more effectively than the traditional prologue typically does (“the fearful passage of their death-mark’d love … is now the two hours’ traffic of our stage”).
 Ferrell also pulls a smart bit of cross-gender casting with Christie Vela as Friar Laurence.

-But with a woman in this role, the good friar gains emotional weight, earns more of our attention.
-Vela’s Laurence is more of an involved, maternal presence.
+But with a woman in the role, the good friar gains a different emotional weight, earns more of our attention.
+Vela’s Laurence is an involved, maternal presence.
 Her advice comes from heartfelt concern — and now offsets the nattering, comical Nurse (Liz Mikel) and, in this case, Juliet’s own absent mother.
-Ferrell’s stripped-down casting has axed both female parents from the Montagues and Capulets, leaving an abusive Chris Hury as Daddy Capulet to embody his family’s “ancient grudge.”
-So Vela’s Laurence is the single responsible adult female in the area and becomes a moral counterweight to the Capulet warlord and the two clans’ strife and rage.
+Ferrell’s stripped-down casting has axed both female parents from the Montagues and Capulets, leaving only an angry, abusive Chris Hury as Daddy Capulet to embody this feud’s “ancient grudge.”
+So Vela’s Laurence is the one responsible adult female around; she’s a moral counterweight to the Capulet warlord and the two clans’ strife and rage.

-What’s more typical of this production’s sensibility is not the non-traditional bit of casting; it’s designer John Coyne’s set.
+But what’s more typical of this production’s sensibility (and failures) is not the non-traditional bit of casting; it’s designer John Coyne’s set.
 It looks bewilderingly like an empty city reservoir.
 Whatever its metaphoric meaning, the cinder-block cistern has a high, curved back wall with seating for young audience members onstage.
-They even get to don masks, climb down and party with the Capulet family in the ball where Romeo and Juliet first meet (this provides a way for the theater to pad out the party scene and its ten-member cast).
+They even get to don masks, climb down and party with the Capulet family in the ball where Romeo and Juliet first meet (this provides a way for the theater to pad out the party scene and the show’s ten-member cast).

-In contrast, when Ferrell applies his various devices and upgrades to Shakespeare, what we get is self-consciousness, we get that tired effect we know is pure poison to teenage interest: trying too hard to join the hip kids.
-The end of this production even has a surprising, show-offy, protest-suicide.
-In its wake, one half-expects to hear Roger Daltry belt out 45-year-old lines about this is all just another ‘teenage wasteland.’
+In contrast, when Ferrell applies his various devices and upgrades to Shakespeare, what we get is self-consciousness — i.e., pure poison to teenage interest.
+Basically, the production tries too hard to join the hip kids.
+The ending even has a surprising, show-offy, protest-suicide.
+In its wake, one half-expects to hear Roger Daltry belt out 45-year-old lyrics about how what we’ve witnessed is just a ‘teenage wasteland.’